Concurrency

 fmt.Println(<-ch)

-}You'll see this in the fan-out pattern below.
+}You'll see this in the worker pool below.
 The worker takes chan<- int because it only sends results.

-The trick is a separate goroutine that waits for all workers to finish, then closes the channel.
+Launch multiple goroutines that share a single output channel.
+A separate goroutine waits for all workers to finish, then closes the channel.
 That lets the main goroutine range over results without knowing how many to expect.

 func worker(id int, ch chan<- int, wg *sync.WaitGroup) {